Conime2025/conime-multi/content/en/posts/anime/review-belle-keajaiban-suara-visual-dan-emosi-di-dunia-virtual.md

 source = "YouTube / スタジオ地図 / STUDIO CHIZU"
 +++

-### Informasi Film Belle
+### Belle Movie Information
-- Judul Jepang: *Ryuu to Sobakasu no Hime*
+- Japanese Title: *Ryuu to Sobakasu no Hime*
-- Judul Internasional: *Belle*
+- International Title: *Belle*
-- Sutradara & Penulis: Mamoru Hosoda
+- Director & Writer: Mamoru Hosoda
-- Studio Produksi: Studio Chizu
+- Production Studio: Studio Chizu
-- Durasi: 124 menit
+- Duration: 124 minutes
-- Genre: Animasi, Drama, Fantasi, Musik
+- Genre: Animation, Drama, Fantasy, Music
-- Perilisan: 2021 (Japan), pemutaran perdana di Cannes
+- Release: 2021 (Japan), world premiere at Cannes

-### Saya Sempat Ragu, Tapi Kini Menyesal Tidak Menonton Lebih Awal
+### I Was Hesitant at First—Now I Regret Not Watching Sooner
-Awalnya saya melihat gambar Belle dan merasa tidak tertarik.
-Visualnya terasa aneh, dan saya tak terpikat.
-Tapi karena sering muncul di berbagai rekomendasi dan komentar positif, akhirnya saya tonton juga… dan saya langsung menyesal: kenapa tidak nonton dari dulu!
+At first, I saw Belle's visuals and wasn't interested.
+They looked strange to me, and I didn't feel drawn in.
+But after seeing it pop up in so many recommendations and reading so many positive comments, I finally watched it… and instantly regretted waiting so long!

-Film ini begitu menyentuh.
-Ketika Belle mulai menyanyi, saya merinding.
-Musik, suara, grafik, lirik—semuanya menyatu dengan sempurna.
-Emosinya terasa nyata.
-Saya bahkan hampir menangis karena nyanyian Belle benar-benar menyuarakan isi hatinya.
+This film is incredibly moving.
+When Belle begins singing, I got chills.
+The music, voice, graphics, and lyrics blend perfectly.
+The emotion is so real.
+I nearly cried because Belle’s song felt like it was voicing her very soul.

-Saya juga merasa familiar dengan lagunya, yang ternyata sering saya dengarkan versi cover-nya dari Hana Hope.
-Bahkan sebelum menonton filmnya, saya sudah menyukai lagunya.
+I also realized I'd been familiar with her songs thanks to listening to Hana Hope's covers—even before seeing the film, I already liked the music.

-### Kekuatan Terbesar: Musik yang Menggetarkan
+### Its Greatest Strength: Stunning Music
-Soundtrack film ini luar biasa.
-Vokal Kaho Nakamura sebagai Belle begitu kuat namun lembut.
-Lagu-lagu seperti *U*, *Lend Me Your Voice*, dan *A Million Miles Away* benar-benar menyampaikan perasaan yang tak terucap.
+The soundtrack is exceptional.
+Kaho Nakamura's vocals as Belle are both powerful and gentle.
+Songs like *U*, *Lend Me Your Voice*, and *A Million Miles Away* convey unspoken feelings with raw honesty.

-Jika kamu pernah dengar cover lagu Belle di platform seperti YouTube, kemungkinan besar kamu sudah jatuh cinta dengan musiknya bahkan tanpa sadar.
+If you've ever heard a Belle song cover on YouTube, you probably fell in love with the music even before knowing the film.

-### Cerita Emosional dengan Karakter Pendukung yang Kuat
+### An Emotional Story with Strong Supporting Characters
-Ceritanya tidak hanya soal dunia virtual, tapi juga luka batin dan keberanian menyuarakan kebenaran.
-Setelah ibunya meninggal, Suzu berubah jadi pendiam dan kehilangan semangat.
-Tapi dengan dukungan teman-teman, terutama Hiro dan lainnya, dia mulai bangkit.
-Kehangatan dari mereka sangat terasa, dan jelas mereka sangat peduli padanya.
+The story isn’t just about the virtual world, but about inner wounds and the courage to speak the truth.
+After her mother’s death, Suzu becomes withdrawn and loses her spark.
+But thanks to her friends—especially Hiro and the others—she begins to recover.
+Their warmth and genuine care come through so clearly.

-Salah satu kejutan juga datang dari Lilas Ikuta (Rira Ikuta), penyanyi terkenal dari YOASOBI, yang mengisi suara Hiroka.
-Meski tidak bernyanyi dalam film, akting suaranya sangat natural dan hidup.
+One pleasant surprise is Lilas Ikuta (Rira Ikuta), the famous YOASOBI singer, who voices Hiroka.
+Even though she doesn’t sing in the film, her voice acting feels incredibly natural and alive.

 {{< related-auto >}}

-### Tentang Cinta: Siapa yang Disukai Suzu?
+### About Love: Who Does Suzu Like?
-Jujur, bagian romantis film ini agak membingungkan.
-Apakah Suzu menyukai Ryuu (Kei) secara romantis?
-Bukankah dia masih anak-anak?
-Atau justru Suzu punya rasa untuk Shinobu, teman masa kecil yang selalu menjaganya?
+Honestly, the romantic aspect of the film is a little confusing.
+Does Suzu like Ryuu (Kei) romantically?
+Isn’t he just a kid?
+Or does she have feelings for Shinobu, her childhood friend who’s always watching over her?

-Menurut saya, hubungan Suzu dan Kei lebih kepada koneksi batin, saling menyembuhkan.
-Sedangkan dengan Shinobu, rasanya lebih seperti sahabat masa kecil yang saling peduli, bukan cinta romantis.
+In my view, Suzu and Kei share more of an emotional connection, helping each other heal.
+Meanwhile, with Shinobu, it feels more like childhood friendship and mutual care, not necessarily romantic love.

-### Visual yang Megah dan Dunia Virtual yang Hidup
+### Spectacular Visuals and a Vibrant Virtual World
-Dunia virtual *U* digambarkan begitu spektakuler.
-Penuh warna, kreatif, dan tetap menyimpan kedalaman.
-Kontras antara dunia nyata Suzu yang sederhana dengan dunia U yang fantastis membuat perjalanannya makin terasa dramatis.
+The virtual world *U* is depicted spectacularly.
+It's colorful, creative, and surprisingly deep.
+The contrast between Suzu’s simple real-world life and the fantastical world of U makes her journey feel even more dramatic and meaningful.

-### Komentar Penggemar
+### Viewer Comments
-> “Visual dan musiknya luar biasa, saya nangis waktu Belle menyanyi.
-Sungguh salah satu film terbaik dari Mamoru Hosoda.” — MyAnimeList user 'X‑'*
+> “The visuals and music are amazing.
+I cried when Belle sang.
+Truly one of Mamoru Hosoda’s best films.” — MyAnimeList user 'X‑'*

-> “Saya kasih rating 8 bintang, tapi rasanya seperti 9.
-Karena Mamoru Hosoda benar-benar paham jiwa manusia seperti sedikit orang mampu.” — IMDb user 'J‑'*
+> “I rated it 8 stars, but it feels like 9.
+Because Mamoru Hosoda really understands the human soul like few people can.” — IMDb user 'J‑'*

-### Catatan Penulis
+### Author's Note
-Saya tak menyangka film ini akan seberkesan itu. *Belle* bukan cuma film tentang teknologi dan virtualitas—ini tentang suara yang terpendam, tentang luka yang kita sembunyikan, dan tentang kekuatan untuk menyembuhkan.
-Kalau suatu hari kisah hidup saya difilmkan, saya ingin musiknya sekeren ini.
+I didn’t expect this film to leave such an impression. *Belle* isn’t just about technology or virtual worlds—it’s about the voice we hide, the wounds we carry, and the power to heal.
+If my own life were ever made into a film, I’d want its music to be this good.

 {{< content-end >}}